opencast/opencast/docs/guides/admin/docs/modules/searchindex.md

 *The index has a dependency on a Opencast class.
 The easiest way of getting rid of this dependency is providing a .jar file with that class within a directory named lib in the solr folder (you may need to create it if it does not exist).
-The .jar file can be the compiled matterhorn-solr bundle.
+The .jar file can be the compiled solr bundle.
 Placing the jar in the main Tomcat lib directory does not work.*

 ## Start the server